 The different types of programme

-On being offered a place on our yearlong artist development programme it will be up to you to decide which of three options is right for your budget, lifestyle and goals.
-We break them down below into Standard, Premium and Elite.
+On being offered a place on our yearlong artist development programme it will be up to you to decide which of four options is right for your budget, lifestyle and goals.
+We break them down below into Standard, Premium, Elite and Award level programmes.
 We do not need to know which programme you are interested in before you apply as it does not form part of our decision.
 Our audition process is the same for all programme types.
-We currently have artists working on all three and though the Elite programme includes photography and styling, you can of course add these options to any of the other programmes, but some people prefer to have a set budget for all-inclusive development.
+We currently have artists working across our main programmes, with Award level being new for 2020 and designed for those who want it all and desire a truly unforgettable experience.
+Though the Elite and Award programmes include photography and styling, you can of course add these options to any of the other programmes, but some people prefer to have a set budget for all-inclusive development.

 What is the process for applying?